 There are those who maintain that Pink Floyd's best work is to be found on their early singles and The Piper at the Gates of Dawn with Roger Keith "Syd" Barrett; a matter of opinion, clearly, but held by enough people to be impossible to ignore entirely.
 Of course, he bailed/was kicked out of the band in early '68, a direct result of his not-so slow descent into the fractured state of mind in which he (arguably) existed for the rest of his life.
-His two solo albums, The Madcap Laughs and Barrett (both released 1970, though recorded across various sessions between mid-'68 and then) are treasure troves of Barrett-esque whimsy, adding many gems to his tiny canon and even with bootlegs of the album sessions in circulation, there is unceasing fan demand for more.
+His two solo albums, The Madcap Laughs and Barrett (both released 1970, though recorded across various sessions between mid-'68 and then) are treasure troves of Barrett-esque whimsy, adding many gems to his tiny canon and, even with bootlegs of the album sessions in circulation, there is unceasing fan demand for more.

 Opel appeared in 1988, originally on vinyl, gathering together many unreleased tracks, along with early versions and alternate takes of previously-released material, silencing the faithful for a while.
-Sadly, prepared versions of Floyd's Vegetable Man and Scream Thy Last Scream were pulled, presumably at the request of the by-then fragmented band, still not seeing official release to this day.
+Sadly, prepared versions of Floyd's Vegetable Man and Scream Thy Last Scream were pulled, presumably at the request of the by-then fragmented band, only seeing limited official release many years later.
 What we do get are outtakes of the quality of the title track, the beautiful Word Song and Dolly Rocker, along with later-rerecorded material such as Clowns And Jugglers (later Octopus) and an early Wined And Dined.
-As if that wasn't enough, 1993's CD version added another half-dozen tracks, arguably to the overall detriment of the collection, with even more appearing on the same year's Crazy Diamond box set.
+As if that wasn't enough, 1993's CD version added another half-dozen tracks, arguably to the overall detriment of the collection, even more appearing on the same year's Crazy Diamond box set.
 Rather surprisingly, there's the tiniest snatch of Mellotron to be found here, with a faint, rather tuneless MkII flute part to be heard on Syd's Hiawatha-esque Swan Lee (Silas Lang), that adds precisely nothing to the track.
 Although the player's unknown (records don't appear to have been kept of many of Syd's solo sessions), it seems likely that Rick Wright hauled his black and gold MkII in, although the out-of-key meandering is quite unlike his normally concise style.

-2010 brought the 'exactly what it says on the tin' An Introduction to Syd Barrett, an excellent overview of the few years of his recording career, all tracks remixed or remastered.
+2010 brought the 'exactly what it says on the tin' An Introduction to Syd Barrett, an excellent overview of the few years of his solo recording career, all tracks remixed or remastered.
 The joker in the pack is the iTunes (and other versions?) bonus track, the twenty-minute Rhamadan, previously only available on bootlegs.
 It's no surprise it isn't on the regular version; EMI could already hear the complaints from many casual listeners at being presented with an aimless, endless studio jam, although for hardcore fans, it's (at least a piece of) Syd's holy grail.
 I can only presume that it's the man himself who spends most of the track messing about on a MkII, giving us, variously, some very choppy electric guitar, left-hand manual moving strings and vibes over a jammed-out backing that may well be his old bandmates.

 Overall, then, both titles are a 'must' for Syd fans, although I'm sure you've already got not only these, his two official albums and Crazy Diamond, but every bootleg going, too; er, how many takes of Effervescing Elephant do you need?
 Answer: how many have you got?
 Anyway, Opel's a thoroughly worthwhile compilation, but don't bother for its utterly minimal Mellotron, while An Introduction...'s only worth it for its bonus track.
 For the two of you who didn't know, Syd died on 7th July 2006, never reconciling himself with his brief but mercurial musical career.
-R.I.P., Syd.
+RIP, Syd.

 See: Pink Floyd